Inside his egg the little living Something sat and wondered and eventually said;

 The second question was harder and there was nothing in his thoughts to reassure him.
 He seemed like a wizened old man, yet as he pondered the uncertainty of what he might be, he saw that all of a sudden, he was growing something on his skin; He was growing feathers; he was becoming a bird!
 We know that, but he didn’t know that then, and why should he?
 There was no label sewn on him saying “You are a BIRD. “

 The fact that ALL other birds know at this moment that they are to fly and therefore are birds does not take away from the fact, that at that very moment he, who called himself I, thought he was something else.

-What that something else was, he did not know.
+What that something else was however, he did not know.

-Amongst all that old language that had come from the somewhere that he knew nothing about, he found, waiting for him at a place in his thoughts, a new word, which he thought might describe him; Inventory.
+Amongst all that old language that had come from the somewhere else that he knew nothing about, he found, waiting for him at a place in his thoughts, a new word, which he considered might describe him; “Inventory”.
 Was he one of these, he thought?

-However this was a moment of wonder for another reason too.
-The egg where he was living was becoming thinner, so more light was shining through into the place that he found himself in. this also meant he could see there was something else in there with him too.
+However, this was a moment of wonder for another reason too.
+The egg in which he was living was becoming thinner, so more light was shining through, which meant he could see there was something else in there with him too.

 It was a book.